souramay/Project_ONGC/ongc-ai-document-analyzer/README.md

 - **Fully Offline**: No data sent to external servers
 - **Local Processing**: All analysis performed on your machine
 - **Private Documents**: Your documents remain on your local system

+## Model Download Location
+- The BART-Large-CNN AI model is automatically downloaded and stored in the local `model_cache` folder inside this project directory.
+- This ensures all model files remain with the application for easy deployment and offline use.
+- If you delete the `model_cache` folder, the model will be re-downloaded the next time you use the AI features.

 ## Troubleshooting